Book review: The $100 Startup

-In March, I attended the SXSW Interactive Conference in Austin, Texas, and I had a chance to meet a few online personalities face-to-face, like former GRS staff writer Adam Baker of the Man vs. Debt blog.
+In March, I attended the SXSW Interactive Conference in Austin, Texas, and I had a chance to meet a few online personalities face-to-face, like former GRS staff writer Adam Baker.
 I also attended a session called The $100 Startup, a book reading led by Chris Guillebeau of The Art of Non-Conformity.

 Long-time readers know that J.D. and Chris are good friends, which is why J.D.'s not reviewing this book.
 I, however, hadn't met Chris until attending his SXSW session.
 I'd like to think this would make me an unbiased book reviewer, but the truth is that the guy is just instantly likeable.
 His session that day felt much like it did to read his book: a personal conversation with a friend who sincerely wants to help you out.